martinvonz/jj/docs/tutorial.md

 working copy.
 Any further changes in the working copy will then amend the commit.
-Whether you choose to checkout-and-squash or to edit typically depends on how done you are with the change; if the change is almost done, it makes sense to use `jj checkout` so you can easily review your adjustments with `jj diff` before running `jj squash`.
+Whether you choose to checkout-and-squash or to edit typically depends on how done you are with the change; if the change is almost done, it makes sense to use `jj new` so you can easily review your adjustments with `jj diff` before running `jj squash`.

 ## The log command and "revsets"